mlcommons/modelbench/docs/add-a-sut.md

 ## 3. Run the benchmark using your new SUT

-Run the benchmark against your new SUT by using the `modelbench benchmark` command, specifiying the `--plugin-dir` option and the specific SUT using `--sut` like this:
+Run the benchmark against your new SUT by using the `modelbench benchmark` command, specifying the `--plugin-dir` option and the specific SUT using `--sut` like this:

 ```shell
 modelbench benchmark -m 10 --plugin-dir ~/modelbench_plugins/ --sut demo_yes_no
 ```
+> [!NOTE]

-Note that the `--sut` option can be used multiple times to declare multiple SUTs.
+> The `--sut` option can be used multiple times to declare multiple SUTs.

+> [!WARNING]
+> `--plugin-dir` will import any modules in the specified directory which can execute code that could be harmful, malicious,
+> or that could have unexpected consequences.
+Use with caution and in a trusted environment.

 ## 4. View the report